-- Soldiers unable to earn a livelihood due to injuries, disease, or disability, or who served in a war theater or were eligible for hostile fire pay; were discharged or released from service in the Armed Forces under honorable conditions; and determined to be incapable of earning a livelihood due to injuries, disease or disability, or
+- Service members unable to earn a livelihood due to injuries, disease, or disability, or who served in a war theater or were eligible for hostile fire pay; were discharged or released from service in the Armed Forces under honorable conditions; and determined to be incapable of earning a livelihood due to injuries, disease or disability, or

 - Married couples are welcome, but both must be eligible in their own right.

 Also, applicants must be free of drug, alcohol, and psychiatric problems, and have never been convicted of a felony.
 At time of admission, applicants must be able to live independently; however, if increased health care is needed after admission, assisted living and long term care are available.
 Complete eligibility guidelines may be found on the application.
 For additional information and eligibility categorized by service, click here.